ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

 identities and capturing this is important.
 However, it creates a statistical issue without an easy answer - how do you handle overlapping groups?

+Often, someone will have made the decision about how to handle race/ethnicity categories and multiracial individuals before you receive the data.
+In this case, try to find out what was assumed and note it appropriately in your limitations as needed.

+Below we outline some options for how to handle multiracial data.
-To understand the options below, let's provide an example of a single person who selected both "Black or African American" and "Asian" for their race.
+To understand them more clearly, let's provide an example of a single person who selected both "Black or African American" and "Asian" for their race.

-The first option is to include all relevant race/ethnicity groups.
-So for this example, you would have groups for "Black or African American", "Asian", and "Both Black or African American and Asian".
+The first option is to include all combinations of race/ethnicity groups.
+So for this example, you would have groups for "Black or African American alone", "Asian alone", and "Both Black or African American and Asian".
 If your dataset is large enough to support having this level of granularity in groups, this approach can work well.
 However, often this leads to issues with